 Strawberry Almond Cake

 This is a very pretty little cake, with its toasted almonds and powdered sugar.
 It tastes delightful too.
-We love how the strawberries ooze into the tangy, sour-cream batter as it bakes, so that it tastes a bit like a fluffy strawberry shortcake.
-It’s light and springy, not too dense, not too sweet, the kind of cake you can serve at a late afternoon tea — with no fear that guests will wander from the table in search of a quiet place to nap.
+We love how the strawberries ooze into the tangy, sour-cream batter as it bakes so that it tastes a bit like a fluffy strawberry shortcake.
+It’s light and springy, not too dense, not too sweet, the kind of cake you can serve for an afternoon snack — with no fear that you, the S.O., or the children will have to wander from the table in search of a quiet place to nap.

-Indeed, this cake is so cheerful and easy to whip up that it’s perfect for all sorts of occasions, from Easter brunch to book club luncheons, baby showers, and coffee with visiting dignitaries, such as your mother.
+Indeed, this cake is so cheerful and easy to whip up that it’s perfect for all sorts of occasions, from Easter brunch to birthdays and virtual coffee with your mother.

 Our tip: You could substitute in whatever berry you have on hand, and it will taste just as wonderful.

 1 ⅓ cups all-purpose flour

 ½ tsp almond extract